 Use the reporting guidance tools to help with measuring and reporting on traditional services GHG emissions.

-• A Chief Financial Officer, or equivalent position, must sign the form at the end of the survey to confirm all LGCAP funds were, or will be, used towards climate action
+- A Chief Financial Officer, or equivalent position, must sign the attestation form at the end of the survey to confirm all LGCAP funds were, or will be, used towards climate action and be spent by the spending deadline (see funding page for details)

-4. Post the completed LGCAP survey and attestation form publicly by September 30
+- Post the completed LGCAP survey, including the attestation form, publicly by September 30

 How reporting information will be used